-The target audience for this course includes water distribution workers, well drillers, pump installers, water treatment operators, wastewater operators and onsite operators who need to disinfect septic related wastewaters.
+The target audience for this course includes water distribution workers, well drillers, pump installers, water treatment operators, and wastewater operators.
 Also included are people interested in working in a water treatment/wastewater treatment or distribution facility and/or wishing to maintain CEUs for a certification license or to learn how to perform their job safely and effectively, and/or to meet education needs for promotion.
 There are no prerequisites, and no other materials are needed for this course.